ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](tile_mpr_fill.gif)](tile_mpr_fill.gif)

-The name given after "`mpr:`" can be anything you like, it is only a label on 'mpr' register name used to store the image, (in memory).
+The name given after "`mpr:`" can be anything you like, it is only a label or 'mpr' register name used to store the image in memory.
 It can even be a label, number, color, or even a filename.

 #### Tiling using Virtual Pixels via Distort

-In this method we use the [Virtual Pixel Setting](../misc/#virtual-pixel) to generate a large tiled canvas.
+In this method, we use the [Virtual Pixel Setting](../misc/#virtual-pixel) to generate a large tiled canvas.
 This setting defines how the area surronding the actual image (outside the normal image bounds) should look.

 The easiest way to extract virtual pixels is to use the [Distort Operator](../distorts/#distort) with a special [Distort Viewport](../distorts/#distort_viewport) setting.